pertain/Populations-Scraper/README.md

-#Populations Scraper
+# Populations Scraper

-This is a project from my Programming Languages course (Spring 2015).
+Assignment in Programming Languages course.

-It is a simple web scraper that extracts population data for each country from Wikipedia.
+Simple web scraper that extracts population data for each country from Wikipedia.

 http://en.wikipedia.org/wiki/List_of_countries_by_population